rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 Grain Radii      -  <histogram_rad_weights.pth>

+## Training
+If retraining of the models is needed for your own dataset, or transfer learning is a possible approac, you can use the training files:

+train_classifier.py -   Classifier CNN trainer

+train_Binary.py     -   Binary Segmentation (Simple-UNet) trainer

+train_RGB.py        -   RGB Segmentation (DENSE-UNet) trainer

+train_hist.py       -   Histogram Predictor trainer

 ## Notes:
 The current repository can be used with transfer learning to extend the framework's capabilities and accuracy for other material microstructures.